HwWobbe/TW5.github.io/README.md

 ## (eventual) public TW5

-* review the most recent Hints
+* review the most recent Hints, once v.5.1.20 is released
 * starting to achieve an effective workflow
 * review possible local Folders & the recent (2019.01) increase in Private folders
 * consider the implications of more (free) private repos